laylaadhar879-ops/hackathon/README.md

 #### 3. Charity Selection
 When you click "Donate this meal":
-- A modal opens showing 6 GlobalGiving food security projects
+- A modal opens showing 10 GlobalGiving food security projects
 - The modal displays: "You're viewing **[Recipe Name]**, which costs approximately **$X** to make" (in your currency)
-- All charities show donation buttons with the calculated meal value (e.g., "Donate $9" for US users, "Donate €8" for EU users)
+- Load more button to add 10 more charities

 #### 4. Donation Flow
-When you click a charity's "Donate $X" button (amount shown in your currency):
+When you click a charity, the donate button is enabled (amount shown in your currency):
 1. **Direct to Cart**: The link uses GlobalGiving's cart URL format for immediate checkout:
    ```
    https://www.globalgiving.org/dy/cart/view/gg.html?cmd=addItem&projid=X&frequency=ONCE&amount=Y